When to let go… and when to jump in!

 - If you can, attend Family Weekend.
 You have no idea how important that is despite what they might say.

-- Do call the Dean of Students if all other attempts to solve a problem have failed.
+- Call the Dean of Students if all other attempts to solve a problem have failed.

 - Expect grade notifications to be very different.
-There may not be mid-term grades and the end-of-semester grades will almost always be sent or emailed to just the student.
+There may not be mid-term grades and the end-of-semester grades will almost always be sent or emailed only to the student.
+NOTE: The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.

 - If you do call a professor or member of the staff, you deserve a response.
 Try to limit to essential business.